 A report shows that around 3000 government email IDs were found to be compromised recently.
-The breached email IDs reportedly have ‘gov.in’ extension with them.
-Moreover, the IDs and the passwords are available in plain text across multiple databases of leaked emails, as per the reports.
+The breached email IDs reportedly have a ‘gov.in’ extension with them.
+Moreover, the IDs and passwords are available in plain text across multiple databases of leaked emails, as per the reports.

 The Quint has reportedly found at least twenty government official email IDs among the leaked ones.
 The list includes various ministry departments and government individuals from Bhabha Atomic Research Centre, ISRO, Securities and Exchanges Board of India and Atomic Energy Regulatory Board.

 Most of the breached email IDs belong to the “former and current ambassadors, serving and retired scientists in ISRO and senior bureaucrats” across the government, as the report suggests.
 There isn’t any confirmation if this is a work of outsiders or not.
 We still don’t have any leads on the leaked information yet.

 However, it is clear that the leakage happened due to weak passwords.
 The Quint report clearly mentions:

 According to independent cyber security researchers who have accessed the databases, a telling pattern among the compromised IDs is the weakness of the passwords.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free